Upper Chehalis people: Classification and name

 Another group which spoke a dialect between Cowlitz and Upper Chehalis lived on the South Fork Chehalis River, near Boistfort.

 Name

 The name "Chehalis" comes from the Lower Chehalis name c̓x̣íl̕əš, the name for the principal village of the downriver Lower Chehalis, located at what is now Westport.
 The name c̓x̣íl̕əš literally means "sand".
 In the Upper Chehalis language, the Chehalis proper at Westport are called ɬáčuq, literally "downstream language".
 "Chehalis" has also been spelled Tsihalis, Tsihailish, and Chikailish.
 Chehalis is also what the Sts'ailes of British Columbia were formerly called.

+In Upper Chehalis, the language and people are called q̓ʷay̓áyiɬq̓, derived from the name for Mud Bay, q̓ʷayáiɬ, suggesting that it was probably at one point also spoken along Mud Bay on Puget Sound.

 The Upper Chehalis are called tʔáwən by the Lower Chehalis and Quinault, which comes from the name of a prairie near what is now the Chehalis Reservation.
 In Lushootseed, they are called st̕aq̓tabš.

 Territory

 During the first half of the 19th century, the Upper Chehalis occupied an area from the Satsop River to the confluence of the Newaukum River.
 Their territory was entirely inland, located along rivers and prairies.
 The lands of each Upper Chehalis group was centered upon a specific salmon stream.
 Prairies were maintained with annual burning.